-The allocations for these projects were approved by the City Council after holding two public hearings on the 2018 city budget in December 2017.
-These allocations will be updated to reflect actual HUD 2018 Consolidated Plan entitlement allocations as described in AP-15 Expected Resources.
+The allocations for these projects were approved by the City Council after holding two public hearings on the 2019 city budget in December 2018.
+These estimated allocations will updated to reflect actual HUD 2019 Consolidated Plan entitlement allocations as described above.